Ronny011/Healthy/README.md

 # "Healthy"
  Predicting individual heart rate values per activity, personal physiology and measurements using a mixed effect (fixed slope, varying intercept) multiple linear regression machine learning model.
- Built using Pandas on Python and R.
+ Built using Pandas on Python and R (some R libraries used are trans-compiled to C and C++ by their authors).
  Dataset is taken from the "Multilevel Monitoring of Activity and Sleep in Healthy People" by Alessio Rossi et al. PhysioNet, June 19 2020. https://doi.org/10.13026/cerq-fc86